 The concentration of ribonucleotides is relatively constant in all cells, while the concentration of deoxyribonucleotides varies with the stage of the cell cycle (Barness, 1994).
-Nucleotides are the building blocks for nucleic acids (i. e., DNA and RNA).
+Nucleotides are the building blocks for nucleic acids (DNA and RNA).
 However, nucleotides also have physiological roles in the body such as being a source of energy (i. e., ATP and GTP), cofactors in oxidation and reduction reactions (i. e., FAD, NAD+, and NADP+), serve as physiological regulators (i. e., cAMP and cGMP), and carry activated intermediates (i. e., UDP-glucose, CMP-sialic acid, and CDP-choline) and acyl groups (i. e., CoA).
+In addition, nucleotides have been shown to influence the development of the immune system, the microflora of the intestinal tract, and the integrity of the small intestine.